 Symptoms of heartworm disease typically don't appear until the disease is advanced.
-The most common symptoms of heartworm disease include swollen abdomen, coughing, fatigue, weight loss and difficulty breathing.
+The most common symptoms of heartworm disease include swollen abdomen, coughing, fatigue, weight loss, and difficulty breathing.

 That said, if your pet is diagnosed with heartworms, your vet will have treatment options available.
 FDA-approved melarsomine dihydrochloride is a drug that contains arsenic.
 It kills adult heartworms.
-Melarsomine dihydrochloride will be administered via injection into your pet's back muscles in order to treat the disease.
+Melarsomine dihydrochloride will be administered via injection into your pet's back muscles to treat the disease.

 There are FD-approved topical solutions also available.
 These can help to get rid of the parasites in the bloodstream when they are applied to your pet's skin.

-It's incredibly important to keep your pet safe by keeping them on preventative heartworm medicine year round.
+It's incredibly important to keep your pet safe by keeping them on preventative heartworm medicine year-round.
 While there are fewer mosquitos in the winter in Lafayette, they are still present and able to infect your pet with heartworm disease.
 Even if your pet is already being treated with heartworm preventative medication, we also recommend that they be tested for heartworms every year.

 Since mosquitos can sneak through open doors without too much trouble, it's important to be vigilant in medicating and testing even pets like cats who live mostly indoors.
 It can only take one mosquito bite to infect your pet.

-Heartworm prevention is safer, easier and much more affordable than treating the progressed disease.
+Heartworm prevention is safer, easier, and much more affordable than treating the progressed disease.